Actionable Playbook for Snowflake to Databricks Migration

 • Egress Fees: Snowflake charges data egress fees for the initial export of data to your cloud storage.
 This is a significant one-time cost.

 A Snowflake to Databricks migration is a translation project, not a “lift-and-shift.”
-The objective is to map Snowflake’s proprietary, SQL-first environment to the open standards of the Databricks Lakehouse Platform.
+The work maps Snowflake’s proprietary, SQL-first environment onto the open standards of the Databricks Lakehouse Platform - schema by schema, procedure by procedure.

-The first technical task is translating Snowflake DDL (Data Definition Language) to a format compatible with Delta Lake.
-This requires understanding the different data storage and management philosophies.
+The first technical task is translating Snowflake DDL (Data Definition Language) into a format compatible with Delta Lake, which stores and manages data differently enough that a straight syntax swap is not sufficient.

 • Tables and Views: Standard ANSI SQL tables and views will migrate with minimal changes.
 Automated tools can handle this, but manual inspection of views using Snowflake-specific functions is required.